-This document offers guidelines for writing, formatting, and citing sources for deliverables required in 16.62X experimental projects lab.
+This document offers guidelines for writing, formatting, and citing sources for deliverables required in 16.62x Experimental Projects Lab.
 Students in other courses may use it as their professors direct.
+It covers key points, but if you have further questions, please contact Jennifer Craig.